 Tackling poverty and helping our residents gain new skills and qualifications so that they can find work, or change careers, is a key priority for the council.
 In support of this, the Royal Borough of Greenwich has established:

-Five‘Skills Centres’ of excellence, where residents can acquire skills, training and qualifications in key sectors with good employment prospects.
-Our four skills centres are:
+Five ‘Skills Centres’ of excellence, where residents can acquire skills, training and qualifications in key sectors with good employment prospects.
+Our five skills centres are:

 - Catering and hospitality.

 Greenwich Local Labour and Business (GLLab) which was set up in 1996 and works towards the maximisation of job opportunities for local people and to work with Royal Greenwich business support teams to help secure business opportunities for local companies.
 GLLaB has successfully won European and Government funding over the years to provide local people with funding and access to:

 - Training provision in a wide range of industry sectors

 - Job matching and invitations to large scale recruitment and / or pre-screening events

 Digital Enterprise Greenwich, putting Greenwich at the heart of the digital skills revolution.
 The digital enterprise centre at Mitre Passage provides fully serviced office space and meeting spaces for digital businesses wishing to locate on the Digital Peninsula, London's newest business district.